-- Electrical load whose current waveform lags the voltage waveform (thus having a lagging power factor).
-Some inductive loads such as electric motors have a large startup current requirement.
-See Inrush Current
+- An electrical load with a current waveform lagging the voltage waveform, thus having a lagging power factor.
+Some inductive loads, such as electric motors, have a large startup current requirement.
+See Inrush Current, Non-Linear Load.

 - Inrush Current

-- The initial surge of a current into a load before it attains normal operating condition.
-Certain types of loads, such as motors, compressors, air conditioners, power tools and other large loads require 2-5 times the energy on startup than they do continuously.
-Incandescent, filament style light bulbs tend to dim briefly when a motorized load, like a window air conditioner, pulls a high degree of inrush current on startup.
+- The initial surge of current into a load before it reaches its normal operating condition.
+Certain types of loads, such as motors, compressors, air conditioners, power tools and other inductive loads, require two to five times more energy at startup than they do continuously.
+Motorized loads may start and stop many times during operation.
+See Inductive Load.

 - The subassembly of a UPS that converts DC power to AC power.

 - A feature of the Isobar surge protector that prevents noise created by equipment plugged into one filter bank from interfering with equipment plugged into a separate filter bank.

 - Isolation Transformer

 - A transformer used to reduce or eliminate noise and create the equivalent of a dedicated or isolated ground circuit.
 Standalone isolation transformers serve the function of removing common mode noise.
 See Common Mode Voltage.

 - A measure of electrical energy, often used to rate a surge protector's ability to absorb energy.